 This is what you should take with you

-- The Receiver Operating Characteristic (ROC) curve is a graphical representation of the performance of a binary classifier system.
+- The so-called Receiver Operating Characteristic (ROC) curve serves as a graphical representation of the performance of a binary classifier.